BrianMwangi21/raas/README.md

   *Example:* `/add_detail She prefers window seats on flights`
 * `/add_moment <text>` — saves a memory or event
   *Example:* `/add_moment That look across the room at the museum when we both knew we hated it there`
-* `<text>` — any other message triggers the default handler which gets relevant details and moments and (soon) will generate a response using an LLM.
+* `<text>` — any other message triggers the default handler which gets relevant details and moments and  will generate a response using an LLM.

 ---